• Products

 Potential

-Dividends are generally considered a reliable source of yield, and that's even more true during periods in which bonds have struggled to pay investors any kind of meaningful yields—as was the case prior to 2023.
-But even though fixed-income yields are currently giving dividends a dose of meaningful competition, dividend-paying companies continue to sit on near-record high amounts of cash.
+Dividends are generally considered a reliable source of yield, and that's even more true during periods in which bonds have struggled to pay investors any kind of meaningful yields—as was the case prior to 2022.
+But even after the Fed raised interest rates in 2022 and 2023 to stave off inflation, dividend-paying companies continue to sit on near-record high amounts of cash.

-The recent success of cyclical- and value-oriented stocks shows that there’s still plenty of growth potential for undervalued dividend-paying companies with strong balance sheets and deep cash reserves.
+With the economy showing signs of strength, there’s still plenty of growth potential for undervalued dividend-paying companies with strong balance sheets and deep cash reserves.

 Reason 2: Consistency Has Historically Been Rewarded